 Continuing Education's community programs provide members of the wider community with opportunities for personal and professional development.
-Among the many programs offered are Leadership Central Louisiana and Teen Leadership College.
-Leadership Central Louisiana allows business leaders and volunteers to participate in education and community awareness programs that advance their leadership skills and expose them to community leaders, challenges and opportunities.
-Teen Leadership College, a joint project of LSUA and the City of Alexandria, is a leadership development and community awareness program for high school students.
-The program is designed to foster leadership among teens and develop their awareness of the contributions they can make to their communities.
+Among the many opportunities offered is Leadership Central Louisiana, a program that allows business leaders and volunteers to participate in education and community awareness programs that advance their leadership skills and expose them to community leaders, challenges and opportunities.